 14th – Wabaunsee County, Davis, Dickinson, and Clay Counties — Edmund G. Ross.

 15th – Lykins County — W. P. Dutton, Benjamin F. Simpson.

 18th – Linn County — James M. Arthur, Josiah Lamb.

 20th – Coffey and Woodson Counties — Allen Crocker, Samuel E. Hoffman.

 21st – Madison, Hunter, Butler, Greenwood, Godfrey, and Wilson counties — George H. Lillie.

 22nd – Bourbon, McGee, and Dorn counties — J. C. Burnett, William R. Griffith.

 23d – Allen County — James A. Signor.

-About the Article: Much of the historic text in this article comes from Kansas: A Cyclopedia of State History, edited by Frank W. Blackmar, published in 1912 as well as Kansas: History of the State of Kansas, by William G. Cutler; published in 1883.
-However, other sources have also been used, the content combined, and heavily edited.
+About the Article: Much of the historic text in this article comes from Kansas: A Cyclopedia of State History, edited by Frank W. Blackmar, published in 1912, as well as Kansas: History of the State of Kansas, by William G. Cutler, published in 1883.
+However, other sources have also been used, and the content is combined and heavily edited.